Is learning French worth it in 2025?

 Is French harder than English?

-- Pronunciation (nasal sounds, silent letters)
+Harder: Pronunciation (nasal sounds, silent letters), verb conjugations, noun gender.

 Do I need to live in France to become fluent?

 Living in France accelerates the process, but it's not a requirement.
-Many people reach C1 level without ever visiting a French-speaking country.

 Which careers benefit most from French?

-Bonus: In Canada, bilingual professionals (English + French) earn 10-20% more across all fields.
+In Canada, bilingual professionals (English + French) earn 10-20% more across all fields.

 Is French worth learning for travel?